Wave Observations : “Kalo”, Majuro, RMI

 Figure 3.
 The above figure shows the temporal spectrum of the wave energy field for the past 72 hours.
 This depicts how both wave period and wave energy have changed over time, with longer periods near the top of the plot and shorter periods towards the bottom.
 As in Figure 1, warmer colors represent higher levels of wave energy (bigger waves) while cooler colors indicate less energetic waves (smaller waves).
 Unlike Figure 1, this plot does not indicate wave direction.

-*Note that the closest available WW3 spectral bulletin is used for this figure.
+*Note that the closest available WW3 spectral bulletin is used for these plots.
 The model does not provide bulletins for all locations so there may be discrepancies between the wave buoy data and the model output due to differences in location.

 The PacIOOS wave buoy off Majuro (CDIP #163; NDBC #52201) measures waves approximately 0.6 mile (0.9 km) offshore of Delap Point on the east shore of Majuro Atoll in the Republic of the Marshall Islands (RMI).
 Students at the College of the Marshall Islands (CMI) named the buoy “Kalo” after the Marshallese bird that flies only near land.
 Data are transmitted every half hour.
-Moored in water 465 meters deep, this Datawell Directional Waverider buoy is equipped with three accelerometers measuring north/south, east/west, and vertical displacements, allowing it to measure both wave direction and wave energy.
+Moored in water 540 meters deep, this Datawell Directional Waverider Mark III (DWR-MkIII) buoy is equipped with three accelerometers measuring north/south, east/west, and vertical displacements, allowing it to measure both wave direction and wave energy.
 This provides critical information for coastal hazard and inundation forecasts for this low-lying atoll.
+Because the original buoy location experienced significant damage during vessel entanglement, it was moved on May 4, 2016 to a less frequented area approximately one kilometer to the southwest to help avoid future obstructions.

 The Majuro wave buoy is owned and managed by PacIOOS.
 The National Weather Service (NWS), the U.S. Integrated Ocean Observing System (IOOS), the Republic of the Marshall Islands (RMI), and the Climate and Oceans Support Program in the Pacific (COSPPac) of the Australian Bureau of Meteorology provided the initial funding to purchase this buoy.
 Data are managed by the Coastal Data Information Program (CDIP) at Scripps Institution of Oceanography of the University of California, San Diego (UCSD).
 Long-term partnerships between PacIOOS, the U.S. Army Corps of Engineers (USACE), and CDIP enable data streaming into the PacIOOS website and PacIOOS Voyager.